willdavidson05/ChainSafeDB/README.md

 **Track, audit, and protect sensitive database records — backed by blockchain.**

-ChainSafeDB is an open-source CLI tool that detects tampering and tracks access to sensitive database records by logging cryptographic fingerprints locally and optionally onto a blockchain network.
+ChainSafeDB is an open-source CLI tool that detects tampering and tracks access to sensitive database records by logging cryptographic fingerprints locally and optionally onto a blockchain network (Ethereum Sepolia testnet).

 ---